EERO: Early Exit with Reject Option for Efficient Classification with limited budget: Method

 \subsubsection{Classification rule based on reject option}

 Our methodology highlights that early exiting can be efficiently performed, borrowing tools from learning with reject option.
-Let us then define, for each auxiliary head $\ell$, a rejection rate $1- \varepsilon^{\ell}\in (0,1)$ -- or a non abstention rate $\varepsilon^{\ell}$.
+Let us then define, for each auxiliary head $\ell$, a rejection rate $1- \varepsilon^{\ell}\in (0,1)$ -- that will be specified later.
 In order to specify the prediction rule for each head, we will mimic the optimal rule provided by Proposition~\eqref{prop:BayesRejectRule} using the plug-in principle.
 This step requires collecting a sample of \emph{unlabeled} instances $\mathcal{D}_N$, that consists in $N$ \emph{i.i.d.} copies of $\bX$.
 Since the process is the same at each auxiliary head, let us develop our methodology for a specific head $\ell$.